Pre-Book/docs/docs/setup/README.md

     Please wait until we finish building it.

-## :material-download: Obtaining our preset
+## :material-download: Getting our preset

 You can download the latest preset release at the links below: